Exclusive!

 television documentary

-A film-maker is in search of otters on
+A film-maker is in search of otters

-the River Torridge in Devon:
+on the River Torridge in Devon:

-– This is Tarka Country, North Devon, immortalized by
+– This is Tarka Country, North Devon, immortalized

-about an otter who lived and died here.
+story about an otter who lived and died here.

-‘He was called Tarka, which is the name
+‘He was called Tarka, which is the

-or wandering as water.’
+little water wanderer, or wandering as water.’

-Interlude, with its long held
+Interlude, with its long

-the documentary's opening sequence.
+accompanies the documentary's opening sequence.

-Hawkes recorded music library with William Hodgson
+& Hawkes mood music library with William

-conducting the Regent Concert Orchestra (UK, 1939?).
+Regent Concert Orchestra (UK, 1939?).

-This documentary can be watched on dailymotion.
+This documentary can be watched on VK

+Video.
 Interlude is at 0:18.

 |